LangChain Chat Message Memory

 Next Step: Build Your Own Chatbot

-The patterns above — MessagesPlaceholder + RunnableWithMessageHistory + get_session_history + a streaming chat_with_llm helper — are exactly what the next lesson uses to build a full interactive chatbot with a Streamlit UI.
+Everything we assembled here, MessagesPlaceholder + RunnableWithMessageHistory + get_session_history + a streaming chat_with_llm helper, is exactly what the next lesson uses to build a full interactive chatbot with a Streamlit UI.
 See the Build Your Own Chatbot guide.

 Quick Reference